Superconducting Ring Resonators: Modelling, Simulation, and Experimental Characterisation: Experimental results

-The ring resonators were bonded using Al wires to a gold-plated, oxygen-free copper box with SMA connectors, which was attached to the cold stage of an adiabatic demagnetisation refrigerator and tested at $\sim$100\,mK.
+The ring resonators were bonded using Al wires to a gold-plated, oxygen-free copper box with SMA connectors, which was attached to the cold stage of an adiabatic demagnetisation refrigerator and tested at $110\pm7\,\mathrm{mK}$.
 Coaxial cables were used in the cryogenic system, thermally anchored at 70\,K, 4\,K and 1\,K stages, and HEMT amplifier was mounted in the signal chain to amplify the transmission signals.
 In this study, we focus on two main types of measurements: the through transmission between opposing pairs of ports, i.e. $S_{42}$ and $S_{31}$, and the cross-coupling transmission between adjacent ports.
 All transmission measurements were taken using a vector network analyser (VNA).
+The intermediate frequency (IF) bandwidth was set to $1\,\mathrm{kHz}$, and a commercial calibration kit was used to shift the VNA reference plane to the cryostat ports.
 For all measurements, the VNA sweep power was carefully chosen to avoid saturation or nonlinear effects in the ring resonators or the amplifiers along the signal chain.
 The full schematic of the ring resonator measurement system is shown in Fig.\ref{fig:S3_measurement_setup_and_ring_device}(a), and measurement results are presented in Fig.\ref{fig:S4_cpw_resonance_splitting_measurement} and \ref{fig:S4_microstrip_resonance_splitting_measurement}.